ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-01-06-where-will-your-beliefs-take-you.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Where will your beliefs take you?
+excerpt: "_What I'm about to describe is a terrible tragedy.
+I say this somberly and seriously.
+I think we can learn from this and find a better path forward.
+I hope it inspires followers of President Trump to leave his fold, for he is leading them astray and the consequences are severe._"
 tags:
   - election
   - Trump